thedirtycolumbia/OpenStackLive2015/Ceph.md

 CRUSH is Consistent Replication Under Scalable Hashing.
 See: http://www.ssrc.ucsc.edu/Papers/weil-sc06.pdf

 Writes initially hit journals (best on separate SSD).
 You can require a write ACK to hit N replica journals.

+When you get the the O(10) petabyte scale the overhead of moving data around in Swift makes Ceph preferable.